localstack/docs/content/en/user-guide/ci/github-actions/samples/index.md

 ## Cloud pod testing
 Cloud pods providing a quick and easy way to test newly written tests against existing infrastructure or deployed code.
+This can be stored locally, like we did below, or remotely in our Web Application.
 Find more information on them [here](/user-guide/state-management/cloud-pods/).

 ### Create pods
-Preserving infrastructure and deployed code for different versions.
+Preserves infrastructure and deployed code for different versions.

 ```
 on: